fsfe/reuse-docs/tutorial/tutorial.md

 ### Change licensing information

-You discover that the photo of the cat was not licensed under the GPL at all, but under Creative Commons Attribution 4.0 International.
+You discover that the photos of the cat and the dog were not licensed under the GPL at all, but under Creative Commons Attribution 4.0 International, owned by Max Mehl.

 The SPDX Identifier of this license is CC-BY-4.0.
 You create the file `LICENSES/CC-BY-4.0.txt`, following the same steps you used for GPL-3.0-or-later.

-You then edit `cat.jpg.license` to say:
+You then edit `cat.jpg.license` and `dog.jpg.license` to say:

 ```
-SPDX-Copyright: 2017 Joe Somebody <joe@example.com>
+SPDX-Copyright: 2019 Max Mehl <max.mehl@fsfe.org>

 SPDX-License-Identifier: CC-BY-4.0
 ```